 - Thoughtful triage for surgical intervention or end-of-life care

-Additionally, you are exposed to ongoing clinical investigation in heart failure and transplant and VAD medicine and are expected to participate in new clinical projects with anticipated authorship.
+Additionally, you are exposed to ongoing clinical investigation in heart failure, transplant, and VAD medicine, and are expected to participate in new clinical projects with anticipated authorship.

 The goal of the program is to provide specialized training to motivated physician assistants who are interested in pursuing careers in advanced heart failure and heart transplant.